Skip to content

 Fetch Single Email

 Our disk-first strategy reads .emlx files directly — no JXA needed.
-Performance is within 1.5x of the native Rust implementation.
+Performance is within ~2x of BastianZim's envelope-index-only metadata lookup.

 Fetch Single Email